mitsuba-renderer/drjit/src/python/docstr.rst

     Note that this information can also be queried in a more fine-grained manner (per variable) using the :py:attr:`drjit.ArrayBase.state` field.

+.. topic:: JitFlag_ShaderExecutionReordering

+    Enable OptiX's SER feature in ray tracing functions and in :py:func:`reorder_threads`.
+This flag only applies to the CUDA backend.

+    This flag is *enabled* by default.

 .. topic:: JitFlag_Default

     The default set of optimization flags consisting of